cbuchko/old-website/_posts/2021-09-14-survivor41-predictions.md

 Shantel Smith and Deshawn Radden are two other people worth mentioning.
 They both have all the qualities that I look for in a potential winner but are also low-key enough to not be too "obvious".
 Deshawn exudes charisma, he is an insanely likeable guy, but also seems calm and level-headed.
 In his interviews Deshawn talks about wanting to be a villain.
 He wants to stab people in the back and this cutthroat attitude excites me.
 My worry with Deshawn is that he may get over shadowed by some of the more exuberant personalities and could flame out hard.
 If Deshawn finds himself as the figurehead of an alliance, he'll be in a good position to win.

 I love Shantel and I was very close to making her my winner pick.
 She seems to be the full package and has a serious drive to win.
 But some of her interview answers were off-putting to me and gave off a vibe that she lacks some self-awareness.
 This makes me suspicious of how her personality might respond to the elements.
 I just have a weird feeling that Shantel will be chaotic once she is in the game.
 But if she can keep it cool and calculated, I could easily see her winning.

+## Honorable Mentions

+Sara Wilson and JD Robinson both seem like savvy youngsters but I don't see them pulling out a win.
+Erika Casupanan also seems to have all the tools that a winner would need but I think she'll get strong armed by more boisterous players.

 If I had to rank the players in order of likeliness to win it would be: